-Less than two hours south of Washington, D.C, sits Shenandoah: 196,000-acres of craggy outcrops, rock bridges, cascading falls, and dense forests.
-At the only national park in Virginia, fox, black bear, deer and salamander thrive in the state-protected trees while campers and hikers adventure high atop the park’s Blue Ridge for fresh mountain breeze.
+Less than two hours south of Washington, D.C, sits Shenandoah: 196,000-acres of craggy outcrops, rock bridges, cascading falls, and dense blue forests.
+At this US National Park, fox, black bear, deer and salamander thrive in the state-protected trees while campers and hikers adventure high atop the park’s Blue Ridge for fresh mountain breeze.
 This patch of central Virginia is where D.C locals vacation, where historic sites outnumber theme parks, and where blackberry ice cream pie is a staple on just about every menu (yes, really).
 From misty mountains and sky-high drives to cavern lakes and hot balloon rides, there’s magic for everyone at Shenandoah National Park.

 Where is Shenandoah National Park?

-Shenandoah National Park is about 70 miles from Washington, D.C, 90 miles from Richmond, VA, and 108 miles from Baltimore, MD.
+Shenandoah National Park is located in Virginia, about 70 miles from Washington, D.C, 90 miles from Richmond, VA, and 108 miles from Baltimore, MD.
 Nearby Harrisonburg, VA, is a popular home base for those visiting, providing easy access to lodging, restaurants, and shopping.

 Washington DC to Shenandoah National Park

 To get from Washington D.C to Shenandoah National Park by car, travel west on I-66 to Front Royal, VA.
 Exit to Route 340 South and follow signs for Shenandoah National Park and the Skyline Drive.